rnarasayya/Stat-417-Lab-3/README.md

 from part (a) and (b) in HW 2.

 Part (a):
-Using the code in the lecture slides calculate VaR for 1 day horizon, nonparametri cally for confidence level 0.99 for these portfolios.
+Using the code in the lecture slides calculate VaR for 1 day horizon, nonparametrically for confidence level 0.99 for these portfolios.
 Further, assume that the investment is $10 billion.

 Part (b):